 Students are engaged, both individually and collectively, as partners in the enhancement of their educational experience through student representation.
-The student representation structure aims to ensure that all students (undergraduate, postgraduate taught and research, distance learners and students at collaborative partner colleges) are represented.
-Our student representation model features School Representative Co-ordinators (SRCs), appointed via a recruitment and selection process and course representatives elected by their peers.
+The student representation structure aims to ensure that all students are represented.

 Partnership with De Montfort Students’ Union (DSU)